NREL/resstock/README.md

 This repository does not contain software for running ResStock simulations, which can be found as follows:

+ - [Versions 2.3.0](https://github.com/NREL/resstock/releases/tag/untagged-af060c990f21d5ca539f) and later only support the use of [buildstockbatch](https://github.com/NREL/buildstockbatch) for deploying simulations on high-performance or cloud computing.
+Version 2.3.0 also removed separate projects for single-family detached and multifamily buildings, in lieu of a combined `project_national` representing the U.S. residential building stock.
+See the [changelog](https://github.com/NREL/resstock/blob/master/CHANGELOG.md) for more details.
  - [Versions 2.2.5](https://github.com/NREL/resstock/releases/tag/v2.2.5) and prior support the use of the publicly available [OpenStudio-PAT](https://github.com/NREL/OpenStudio-PAT) software as an interface for deploying simulations on cloud computing.
 Read the [documentation for v2.2.5](https://resstock.readthedocs.io/en/v2.2.5/).
- - [Versions 2.3.0](https://github.com/NREL/resstock/releases/tag/untagged-af060c990f21d5ca539f) and later only support the use of [buildstockbatch](https://github.com/NREL/buildstockbatch) for deploying simulations on high-performance or cloud computing.
-Version 2.3.0 also removes separate projects for single-family detached and multifamily buildings, in lieu of a combined `project_national` representing the U.S. residential building stock.
-See the [changelog](https://github.com/NREL/resstock/blob/master/CHANGELOG.md) for more details.

 Note that calibration/validation of the multifamily sector, as well as timeseries output, is still ongoing, under the [End-Use Load Profile for the U.S. Building Stock project](https://www.nrel.gov/buildings/end-use-load-profiles.html).